Classical gravitational scattering from a gauge-invariant double copy: Systematics of the expansion for HEFT integrand

 where $\mathcal{J} = 4 \sqrt{(p_1\Cdot p_2)^2 - p_1^2 p_2^2} = 4m_1m_2\sqrt{y^2-1}$.
 Conversely, two massive particle reducible diagrams automatically factorise in impact parameter space, effectively trivialising the exponentiation of the classical HEFT phase.
 We note that our HEFT expansion makes this manifest at the diagrammatic level, and all iterating, two-massive-particle reducible diagrams can simply be dropped.

 Our proposal is very reminiscent of the non-abelian exponentiation theorem of \cite{Gatheral:1983cz,Frenkel:1984pz}, which allows the computation of the exponent $w$ of the expectation value of the Wilson loop $\langle W \rangle = e^w$ in gauge theory from a subset of all diagrams, namely those with a ``maximally non-abelian'' colour factor.
-This is in complete analogy with the Wilson loop diagrams contributing to the exponent $w$, which are also two Wilson line irreducible diagrams, in the sense that cutting two Wilson lines does not break the diagram into two disconnected components, see e.g.~\cite{Anastasiou:2009kna} for recent applications.
+This is in complete analogy with the Wilson loop diagrams contributing to the exponent $w$, which are also two Wilson line irreducible diagrams, in the sense that cutting two Wilson lines does not break the diagram into two disconnected components, see e.g.~\cite{Anastasiou:2009kna} for recent applications and \cite{Gardi:2013ita} for an extension to multiple Wilson lines.

 It is useful to compare more closely our approach to that of the recent interesting paper \cite{Damgaard:2021ipf}.
 As mentioned in the Introduction, in that paper it was suggested to write the $S$-matrix in an exponentiated form as $S=e^{\frac{i}{\hbar} N}$, where $N$ is a hermitian operator.
 Anticipating our story, we will find that up to two loops, the two-body matrix element of the operator $N$ introduced there is identical to the real part of our 2MPI amplitude -- compare our \eqref{M22} to (3.27) of that paper.
 Our $\cM_{\rm HEFT}^{\rm 2MPI}$ has in addition an imaginary part which at 3PM arises entirely from the radiation reaction terms, but the real part is identical to the elastic matrix element of the operator $N$.
 The advantage of our approach is that it provides a practical way to compute $\delta_{\rm HEFT}$ directly, from which one can then extract immediately the scattering angle using \eqref{chiHEFT}.
 We will expand on the comparison of our results to those of \cite{Damgaard:2021ipf} at the end of Section~\ref{sec:loops}.